aiidateam/aiida-core/docs/source/concepts/workflows.rst

 This tool can be very useful to inspect while a workchain is running at which step in the outline it currently is, as well as the status of all the children calculations it called.

-verdi calculation show
+verdi work show
 ----------------------
-Finally, there is a command that displays detailed information about the ``WorkCalculation``, such as its inputs, outputs and the calculations it called and was called by.
+Finally, there is a command that displays detailed information about the ``WorkflowNode``, such as its inputs, outputs and the calculations it called and was called by.
-Since the ``WorkCalculation`` is a sub class of the ``Calculation`` class, we can use the same command ``verdi calculation show`` that one would use to inspect the details of a ``JobCalculation``.
 An example output for a ``PwBaseWorkChain`` would look like the following:

 .. code-block:: bash

     Property       Value
     -------------  ------------------------------------
-    type           WorkCalculation
+    type           WorkChainNode
     pk             164
     uuid           08bc5a3c-da7d-44e0-a91c-dda9ddcb638b
     label